ragulka/widget-title-links/readme.txt

 = This plugin does not work with Widget X?! =

 The widget probably does not use the `widget_title` filter.
+Widget Title Links uses this filter to add the links to titles and if it's not used, there is no way to add link to the title.

 == Screenshots ==